 Reports And Analytics/Call Log Monitoring

 Analytics is handy for gaining quick insight into the target device’s activity.
-XNSPY’s reports and analytics function can be found in the dashboard, within the account info tab, between the buttons for Settings and Renew.
+XNSPY’s reports and analytics function can be found in the dashboard, within the account info tab, and between the buttons for Settings and Renew.

 The tab contains a chronological list of incoming and outgoing calls, with other information, such as the contact number, call duration, and date and time that the call happened.